bico-media/txho/README.md

    cellHex: flag;           // Aways add a hex representation of data to each cell.
 Default false
    cellHash: flag;          // Aways add a buffer containing a data to each cell.
 Default false
    cellAuto: flag;          // Try to guess the most human readable format of str/hex/b64.
 Will add iso representatoin of utc if string looks like a timestamp
-   cellAll: flag;           // Same as setting cellB63, cellStr, cellHex, cellHash and cellAuto to true
+   cellAll: flag;           // Same as setting cellB64, cellStr, cellHex, cellHash and cellAuto to true
-   cellBuf: flag;           // Aways add a buffer containing a data to each cell.
+   cellBuf: flag;           // Aways add a buffer containing raw data to each cell.
 Default false
    compress: boolean;       // Compress the output to one line.
 Default false.
 If data is piped: default true.
    only: string             // Comma seperated list of dot-notated elements to only include in output (like --only=tx.txid,data.sha256)
    hide: string             // Comma seperated list of dot-notated elements to explude from output (like --hide=data.b64).
 Overruled by "only"